Article | March 17, 2026

 San Francisco

-Jonathan Walker is a Managing Director at Secretariat Economists LLC, the successor organization to Economists Incorporated.
+Jonathan Walker is a Managing Director at Secretariat, formerly Secretariat Economists, the successor organization to Economists Incorporated.
 Before joining Economists Incorporated, Dr. Walker had been a strategy consultant.
 Before that, he was a visiting research fellow at the Federal Reserve Bank of Boston.
 There, he participated in antitrust enforcement and conducted research concerning the commercial banking industry.
 Dr. Walker earned his undergraduate degree from the University of California at Berkeley.
 Upon graduation, he earned National Science Foundation and American Economics Association Fellowships to attend the Massachusetts Institute of Technology where he earned a Ph.D. in economics.

 Dr. Walker was the President and Chief Executive Officer of Economists Incorporated for 18 years prior to its transition to Secretariat Economists.
 As President of Economists Incorporated, Dr. Walker oversaw approximately 30 Ph.D. economists plus other professionals and support staff in the conduct of economic research and the provision of economic consulting services throughout the world.
 In addition to his role managing the firm, Dr. Walker has often been retained personally to provide opinion testimony at U.S. and international arbitrations and in U.S. courts and to consult in a non-testifying capacity on a variety of economic topics.